dzwillia/hexo-generator-author/README.md

 An `author` attribute will be provided in the `post` variable and an `authors` attribute will be provided in the `site` variable.

 Hyphenated slugs will be created for each author.
-For the author "John Smith", the slug that will be created will be 'john-smith', which will be appended to the relative path specified in **config.yml**.
+For the author "John Smith", the slug that will be created will be `john-smith`, which will be appended to the relative path specified in **config.yml**.
 In the case where the `author_generator` path is `authors/`, the full relative path for the author "John Smith" would be `/authors/john-smith`.

 ## Helpers